- It's easy to miss, but Phoney is the one who takes charge and saves the Red Dragon by cutting his ropes in volume 4!

-It's better than that.If the townspeople hadn't gone out to 'slay the dragon' they would have all been killed in the Rat Creature attack on the village.
-By allowing himself to be captured, he saved dozens/hundreds of lives.
+- The events beforehand qualify for the Red Dragon himself.
+Given his status as a Trickster Mentor, it's not entirely out of his character to get himself into a situation just to teach Phoney a lesson.Not only that, but if the townspeople hadn't gone out to 'slay the dragon' they would have all been killed in the Rat Creature attack on the village.
+By allowing himself to be captured, he saved dozens of lives.

-...and then she THROWS the guy.
+- ...and then she THROWS the guy.
 He's a big, burly warrior type, whilst Thorn's a girl of normal build.
 She lifts him so fast — with ONE ARM — his body's horizontal in the air.
-This troper's sure there's some Hulk DNA in her bloodline; how else could she rip iron bars out of their sockets to break Fone Bone and herself out of prison?

-That's indeed pretty awesome, but to me, Thorn's crowning moment came much earlier.
-At the end of the Dragonslayer arc, she appears on the mountain where the entire village has gathered after falling for Phoney's latest scam and in a Big Damn Heroes moment, she saves Phoney from the increasingly angry mob, rescues the dragon, and reveals to the townspeople that the Rat Creature army is destroying their town while they're out being idiots.
-She becomes consistently awesome later, but that's the point where she embraces her heroic destiny and turns her from the lovable farmgirl into the badass heroine she is at the story's end.
+- At the end of the Dragonslayer arc, Thorn appears on the mountain where the entire village has gathered after falling for Phoney's latest scam and in a Big Damn Heroes moment, she saves Phoney from the increasingly angry mob, rescues the dragon, and reveals to the townspeople that the Rat Creature army is destroying their town while they're out being idiots.
+She becomes consistently awesome later, but that's the point where she embraces her heroic destiny and turns her from the lovable farmgirl into the badass heroine leader she is at the story's end.

 "BACK OFF OR I START SWINGIN'!!!!!"

-You have to admit that when Phoney flees from the Hooded One and leaves Gran'ma Ben alone, you can't help feel contempt.
+- You have to admit that when Phoney flees from the Hooded One and leaves Gran'ma Ben alone, you can't help but feel contempt.
 Then, he comes back with reinforcements and is fully prepared to join the battle himself.
-For a guy who always looks out for himself and sometimes his cousins, you have to admit that was a very redeeming moment.
+For a guy who always looks out for himself and sometimes his cousins, you have to admit that this is a very redeeming moment.